jhsu802701/tutorial-rails-omniauth/02-general.md

 Add the following lines to the end of the .gitignore file:
 ```

-# Keep the API and KEY values out of the source code
+# Keep OmniAuth credentials out of the source code
 .env
 ```